 Sadberk Hanim Museum Entrance Fee 2023

-Sadberk Hanim Museum entrance fee is 15 Turkish Lira.
+Sadberk Hanim Museum entrance fee is 15 Turkish Lira as of 2022.
 Discounted ticket price for Istanbul Museum Pass holders is 30 Turkish Lira.
 The information on the ticket price was last updated on June 1, 2023.

 Sadberk Hanim Museum Opening Hours 2023

 Sadberk Hanim Museum opening hours are between 10:00 in the morning and 17:00 in the evening.
 The museum is closed on Wednesdays.
 It is also closed to visitors on January 1 and the first day of religious holidays.

 The visiting hours of the museums in Istanbul may change depending on the events and renovations.
 Before going to the museum, I suggest you visit the official website of the museum and review the latest situation.